 If the person who applied the policy changes the policy or revokes access to the file, the user’s permissions for the file are changed or removed even though the user already has the file.
 If the file itself was revoked, a URL may be provided to the user to get an updated copy.

-Policy-protected files can be opened offline (without an Internet or network connection), if the policy permits offline access, for the duration of the offline lease period that is specified in the policy.
+Policy-protected files can be opened offline (without an Internet or network connection), if the policy permits offline access, during the offline lease period that is specified in the policy.
 When the offline lease period ends, the user must go online and synchronize with Document Security, which starts a new lease period.

 If the policy allows the file to be saved and a user saves a copy of the policy-protected file, the policy is automatically applied and enforced for the saved file.
 Events, such as attempts to open the new file, are also audited and recorded the same as for the original file.